• Skip to primary navigation

 Toppings:

-• ¼ cup fresh kiwi (small dice)
+• ¼ cup fresh kiwi - small dice

 • ¼ cup fresh blueberries

-• 1 tbsp shredded coconut (unsweetened)
+• 1 tablespoon shredded coconut - unsweetened

 Instructions